Mourning a Deceased or a Lost Loved One?

 [Acknowledgement to the person who published this image]

-Initially, we must face the shock which draws out all emotion, followed by denial, and the useless bargaining with God.
-Then follows the rending of our innermost being; disbelief, anger, guilt for not doing or being enough, depression, hopelessness, fear, and the indescribable loneliness and longing that never let go as we struggle to move forward.
-Grief has the power to be detrimental to us on every level of life as we realize we can never share a single moment with that person ever again.
+Initially, stunned by trauma, we must face the shock which draws out all emotion, followed by denial, and the useless bargaining with God.
+Then follows the rending of our innermost being; disbelief, anger, guilt for not doing or being enough, depression, hopelessness, paralyzing fear of being alone, and the indescribable loneliness and longing that never let go as we struggle to move forward.
+Grief has the power to be detrimental to us on every level of life as we realize we can never share a single moment with that person again.

 Even animals can die of sorrow.
-It is common that a well-loved dog will decide it cannot live without its master; lie down on the grave and die.
-Often, humans, seeing no future, feel the same way when faced with the death of a loved one.
-Mostly, we do not realize that mourning a loved one is a complicated process that calls for patience, not just a few days of tears.
-No one will ever know how final death really is; how utterly disrupting the terrible loss, and for how long it gnaws at every fiber of our souls and our lives, until the day, when we must face this appalling reality.
+It is common that a well-loved dog will decide it cannot live without its master; lie down on the grave or somewhere else, and die.
+Often, humans, seeing no future, feel the same way when faced with the death or loss of a loved one.
+Mostly, we do not realize that mourning a loved one is a complicated process that calls for patience, not just a few dark days of tears.
+No one will ever know how final death really is; how utterly disrupting the terrible loss, and for how long it gnaws at every fiber of our souls and our lives until the day when we must face this appalling reality.

-Similarly, when Jesus had to go to the cross, in His humanity, He gave us the perfect example to show us that He was not the “macho man,” “mighty man,” or part of “the new breed of christs and gods” we experience in the churches today.
-He did not pretend to possess a so-called ‘superpower’ that ‘changed’ His frail humanity into that of an indestructible, unemotional ‘superman.’
+Similarly, when Jesus had to go to the cross, in His humanity, He gave us the perfect example to show us that He was not the “macho man,” “mighty man,” or part of “the so-called new breed of christs and gods” we meet in the churches.
+He did not pretend to possess a so-called ‘superpower’ that ‘changed’ His frail humanity into that of an indestructible, unemotional ‘iceman.’
 While praying for Himself in His humanity, knowing what indescribable anguish and pain awaited Him at His trial, torture, and death on the cross, “He was in [such] agony [that] His sweat became like great drops of blood falling down to the ground.”
 Additionally, when Jesus prayed to the Father in John Chapter 17, it was not because He was almighty God, praying to Himself.
-For our sake, He was setting the example of human dependence upon God by praying FOR Himself as a human, not TO Himself as God.
-And when He prayed for us, “I do not pray that You should take them out of the world [so that they do not experience what I am experiencing,] but that You should keep them from the evil one,” He proved that we will not jump over the water and the fire, but He will be IN us and WITH us as we go through it all on our way to heaven.
+For our sake, He was setting the example of our human dependence upon God, by praying FOR Himself as a human, not TO Himself as God.
+And when He prayed for all His disciples through the ages, “I do not pray that You should take them out of the world [so that they do not experience what I am experiencing,] but that You should keep them from the evil one,” He proved that we will not jump over the water and the fire, but He will be IN us and WITH us as we go through it all on our way to heaven, (Mt.
+28:18-20.)

-However, it is not God’s will that we will remain stuck in the darkness of grief.
-Jesus has “borne our griefs and carried our sorrows” because we are not able to do it alone; just as He carried our sins on the cross, (Isa.
+So, it is not God’s will that we will remain stuck in the hopeless darkness of grief.
+Jesus has “borne our griefs and carried our sorrows” because we were never able to do it for ourselves; just as He carried our sins on the cross, (Isa.
 53:4-5.)
 It is, therefore, His will that we will “overcome” all sorrow in the power of the Holy Spirit.
 To “overcome” does not mean we will never cry again.
 It means the scar of sorrow will always be a reality, but by the grace of God, we will be able to step over the pain and loss to keep on “carrying our cross” while day-by-day, following Jesus to heaven, (Lu.
 9:23.)

-I believe, realizing this great Scriptural truth about our deceased loved ones, is a wonderful relief for those who grieve so deeply that they try to talk to them and keep them attached to them somehow.
-What a great comfort to know that they are completely free from all our pain, sorrow, loneliness, and other affliction on the earth.
+Realizing these great Scriptural truths about our deceased loved ones, brings wonderful relief for those who grieve so deeply that they try to talk to them and keep them attached to them somehow.
+What a great comfort to know that they are completely free from all our pain, sorrow, loneliness, and other affliction here on the earth.
 They are forever in the hands of Jesus.
 So, we must leave them where they are and, by the grace of God, bravely carry on without them.
-All we have are the memories of them, but those memories must not rob us of a new life, which God still has for us on the earth.
+All we have are the memories of them, but those memories must not rob us of a new life, which God still has for us in this world.

-Grief is never a choice, but working constructively towards comfort and healing must be our decided choice.
-We can achieve this by God’s grace when we invest our emotions and time in seeking the joy and goodness, which will flow from all affliction, if we actively comfort and support others in need, (Rom.
+Grief is never a choice, but choosing life for ourselves now and especially eternal life in heaven, while working constructively towards our healing, is the only option that will make us overcome.
+We can achieve this by God’s grace when we invest our emotions and time in seeking His joy and goodness in knowledge of, and obedience to His true Word, (Rom.
+12:1-3.)
+As we surrender ourselves step by step in totality to Jesus, His peace will flow from all affliction.
+There is only one guarantee that we shall not perish in sorrow but grow in godliness, and that is when we choose to let go of sorrow and live in God’s grace.
+Then, as His healing process systematically floods our souls, we may actively share His goodness with others to comfort and support those in need, (Rom.
 8:28.)
-There is no greater healing in this world, besides the supernatural strength of the Holy Spirit, than to look beyond your own ‘crosses’ to help others who have stumbled under the weight of their afflictions.
+There is no greater healing in this world, besides the supernatural strength and work of the Holy Spirit, than to look beyond your own ‘crosses’ to help others who have stumbled under the weight of their afflictions.

 Escaping abuse: “My soul is Calm and Quiet like a weaned child”